tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 replay-protection mechanisms are orthogonal, and neither mechanism meets the requirements for the other.

-The security and privacy properties of the CID for DTLS 1.3 builds on top of what is described for DTLS 1.2 in {{I-D.ietf-tls-dtls-connection-id}}.
+The security and privacy properties of the CID for DTLS 1.3 build on top of what is described for DTLS 1.2 in {{I-D.ietf-tls-dtls-connection-id}}.
 There are, however, several differences:

-  * In both versions of DTLS extension negotiation is used to agree on the use of the CID feature and the CID values.
-In both versions the CID is carried in the DTLS record header (if negotiated).
+  * In both versions of DTLS, extension negotiation is used to agree on the use of the CID feature and the CID values.
+In both versions, the CID is carried in the DTLS record header (if negotiated).
 However, the way the CID is included in the record header differs between the two versions.

-  * The use of the Post-Handshake message allows the client and the server to update their CIDs and those values are exchanged with confidentiality protection.
+  * The use of the post-handshake message allows the client and the server to update their CIDs, and those values are exchanged with confidentiality protection.

-  * The ability to use multiple CIDs allows for improved privacy properties in multi-homed scenarios.
+  * The ability to use multiple CIDs allows for improved privacy properties in multihomed scenarios.
 When only a single CID is in use on multiple paths from such a host, an adversary can correlate the communication interaction across paths, which adds further privacy concerns.
 In order to prevent this, implementations SHOULD attempt to use fresh CIDs